 033. Types of wound healing

-1) secondary tension
+1) secondary intention

 3) healing under the scab